How to Elope? – Elopement ideas

 What paperwork do you need to elope?

 This depends on the state or country you choose to elope in.
-Generally, you’ll need a marriage certificate or license pertaining to the locality, along with any necessary location permits for the place you are holding the ceremony at, and maybe an officiant.
-Most of the time, there will be a small fee towards a governing agency for a National Park elopement or similar public lands.
-Lastly, you’re gonna want to look up marriage laws by state and make sure that you have all the necessary identification and information for the county clerk to issue your marriage certificate before you arrive at the elopement location.
+You’ll need a marriage certificate or license pertaining to the locality, along with any necessary location permits for the place you are holding the ceremony at, and maybe an officiant.
+There might be a small fee towards a governing agency for a National Park elopement or similar public lands.
+Look up marriage laws by state and make sure that you have all the necessary information.

 Do you need a wedding officiant for an elopement?